 Best for: Mild-weather backpackers and other lightweight travellers; moving at pace in cool weather; winter trail runs; shortish bike rides

 These tough trousers will tempt those who like to spend long hours roaming outdoors between autumn and spring.
 The sturdy fabric – G1000 Eco, made of recycled polyester and organic cotton – protects you from wind and cold, and is treated with wax to keep out the worst of the rain.
-Serious hill hikers will probably look for something with more give or articulation at the knees, such as the Greenland Stretch (also available for women) or the more technical Keb trousers.
+Serious hill hikers will probably look for something with more give or articulation at the knees.
 But if you’re the kind of walker to whom technical-style clothing doesn’t appeal, or you tend to linger outside working, wildlife-watching, mooching about in the woods or walking the dog, these make ideal protection for the dark months.
 There are five pockets – a pair each at hip and rear, and a thigh pocket big enough for a map. www.fjallraven.co.uk

 - Material: G1000 Eco fabric – 65% recycled polyester, 35% organic cotton